MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_signing_deleted.md

  For more information about how to sign a script file, see Set\-AuthenticodeSignature.

- The New\-SelfSignedCertificate cmdlet, introduced in the PKI module in [!INCLUDE[wps_2](../Token/wps_2_md.md)] 3.0, creates a self\-signed certificate that is Appropriate for testing.
+ The New\-SelfSignedCertificate cmdlet, introduced in the PKI module in Windows PowerShell 3.0, creates a self\-signed certificate that is Appropriate for testing.
 For more information, see the help topic for the New\-SelfSignedCertificate cmdlet.

  To add a digital signature to a script, you must sign it with a code signing certificate.
 Two types of certificates are suitable for signing a script file: